 The palace was built back in 1016 to be used as the royal palace and residence of Henry VII.
 Its current function came into place in 1547 when the Palace was given to the British Parliament.

-The Houses of Parliaments is an impressive architectural building from both the inside and outside.
+The Houses of Parliament is an impressive architectural building from both the inside and outside.
 The iconic Big Ben, which is actually called the Elizabeth Tower houses the largest four-faced striking clock in the world, which apparently is also the most accurate.

-During a visit to Big Ben and the Palace of Westminster make sure to take a guided tour to learn more about the current practices of the building and the history of it.
-If you are lucky, you may even be able to be witness of a House of Commons meeting.
+During a visit to Big Ben and the Palace of Westminster make sure to take a guided tour to learn more about the current practices of the building and its history of it.
+If you are lucky, you may even be able to be a witness of a House of Commons meeting.

 A ticket to the Palace of Westminster costs 15 pounds.
 The building is open for visitors from 9:30 AM to 05:30 PM Mondays to Thursdays, and from 09:00 AM to 05:00 PM Fridays to Sundays.